Catching up with Past Prize Winners

 Do you remember how you felt when you found out you’d won?

 I was absolutely stunned when I found out I’d won.
 Not least because it was the first art competition I’d ever won and the prizes were fantastic!
 It was such a great confidence boost to have my painting chosen for first place and I’d always wanted to visit Cornwall so to get to go there and see it through local artist, Ashley Hanson’s eyes was an amazing experience.

 How did you spend your prize vouchers?

-I bought lots and lots of acrylic paints and plenty of different sized canvasses and I also decided to try some new mediums such as acrylic spray paint (which was a fantastic addition to my painting arsenal) and pastels which I learnt weren’t such as success for me as I just can’t get on with the chalky feeling on my fingers and the dust they generate!
+I bought lots and lots of acrylic paints and plenty of different sized canvasses.
+I also decided to try some new mediums such as acrylic spray paint (which was a fantastic addition to my painting arsenal).
+Also pastels which I learnt weren’t such as success for me as I just can’t get on with the chalky feeling on my fingers and the dust they generate!

 How would you say winning the prize has benefited your work?

 Being able to buy so many new paints and canvases was fantastic and allowed me to try new mediums that I maybe wouldn’t have been in the position to spend money on otherwise.